 You’re one of the lucky ones who own a pool.
 You bought your home and the pool was already in place.
 It’s been a few years, and this spring as you walk into the backyard, the patio shows signs of aging.
 In the pool you see the once bright liner has faded.
 When you venture behind the cabana the heater, pumps, and filters aren’t ready for the swimming season.
 A updated pool renovation may be in order

-It’s time for a backyard upgrade.
+It’s time for a backyard upgrade!
 The nice thing is that you already have a solid infrastructure in place.
 So if all you want to do is give your pool a bright facelift, you can polish and brighten what you have by replacing your pool liner or adding additional features such as a spa.

 But maybe you want to do something more inclusive.
-Maybe it’s time to renew your outdoor environment with new features and luxury appointments.
-If you’ve come to that place in your backyard planning, take a few minutes to consider some exciting home/pool improvement ideas.
+Maybe it’s time to renew your outdoor environment with new features and luxurious additions.
+If you’ve come to that place in your backyard planning, take a few minutes to consider some exciting pool renovation ideas.

 The beauty of this moment is you have a world of appealing choices.
 Do you want to enlarge your pool?
 Would you like to change the pool’s shape?
 Maybe you’d like a beach entry, or the cascading sounds and sights of a dramatic waterfall?
 Do the kids want a waterslide?
 Or have they grown up and now you want to create a more natural environment for the view in your backyard?

 Unless you are fortunate enough to have limitless funds to spend on your pool, you’ll want to create a plan that suits both your dreams and your pocketbook.
 Make your first call to an experienced pool company with a winning track record—that has plenty of ideas, know-how, and creativity to deliver the results you want.
 Let’s take a look at some of the imaginative ways you can renovate your pool and backyard.